Welcome to Year 5

 To support the children in accurately answering comprehension questions, we use A.P.E.
 This stands for 'Answer', ' Prove it' and 'Explain it'.

-Science Knowledge Organisers - Summer 2025
+Science Knowledge Organisers - Autumn 2025

 Knowledge organisers for the individual topic area.